Albert H. Blanding: World War I

 On August 5, 1917, Blanding was called up to serve in World War I, where he commanded the 53rd Brigade, part of Major General John F. O'Ryan's 27th Division, O'Ryan's roughnecks as it was often called, as a brigadier general.

 In France, he commanded the 185th Infantry Brigade, which included the 370th Infantry Regiment from Illinois.

 After hostilities ceased, he was awarded the Army Distinguished Service Medal, the citation for which states the following:

 He was discharged from the Army on March 1, 1919, after which he resumed his service to the Florida National Guard.

 Post World War I

 Blanding was the production manager of the Florida Citrus Exchange, and served a term as head of Florida's American Legion. and was a member of the Florida Board of Control from 1922 to 1936.

 In 1924, he was promoted to major general in the National Guard and commander of the 31st Infantry Division.

 National Guard Bureau

 From 1936 to 1940, Blanding was Chief of the National Guard Bureau by appointment of President Franklin D. Roosevelt.
-He held this post while continuing to command the 31st Infantry Division.

 At his 1940 retirement, Blanding received a state promotion to lieutenant general in recognition of his service and accomplishments.